PinkiePieExplosion/PinkiePieExplosion/README.md

 MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE **SRS** blacklistee's!

-I am a feminist & I believe in equal rights.
-No one is above another person in race, gender, age, sexuality, religion, etc. I believe everyone should be treated equally.
+I am a feminist & I believe in equal rights!

+Hot takes(?): No one is above another person in race, gender, age, sexuality, religion, etc. I believe everyone should be treated equally.
 If a man hits a woman aggressively, she can hit back in defense - and if a woman hits a man aggressively, he can hit back in defense.
-I do believe that women have been more oppressed than men & I won't deny that at all.
+I do believe that women have been more oppressed than men.
+Men go through MANY issues regarding their gender as well, not the exact same as women's issues, but they still matter.
 I agree that men shouldn't be treated as higher than women, but women shouldn't be treated as higher than men either.
+It's wrong to praise women for one thing only to criticise men for doing the same thing, for example but not limited to: breaking something their partner owns (that one TikTok trend), committing certain crimes, etc.

 <p align="center">
 End of BYI